Staying safe in schools, colleges and early years

-If your child has had a test, your household must isolate until you receive the test result.
-Your household can only stop isolating if the test is negative.
+If your child has had a test, your household must isolate until you receive the test result unless you meet the following criteria:

 Your child's nursery, school or college may be taking part in the asymptomatic testing programme.
 Rapid testing using lateral flow devices (LFDs) will help to identify people who are infectious and can spread the virus without knowing, but do not have any coronavirus (COVID-19) symptoms.
 Those who test positive must self-isolate for 10 days, along with the rest of their household, helping to reduce spread of the virus and keeping other pupils and students in face-to-face education.

 Nurseries and primary school children

 Pre-school children and primary aged pupils do not need to be regularly tested.
 However, staff will be taking part in the asymptomatic testing programme to help reduce transmission of the virus and keep everyone safe.
 Households of any children that attend an education setting are encouraged to self-test at home.

 All secondary aged pupils and college students will be given home test kits by their school or college, and will be asked to regularly test themselves twice a week at home and report the results to NHS Test and Trace, as well as with your school or college.

 The home test kits will include information on how to carry out the tests and how to report the results.
 Schools and colleges will have their own small testing sites so that pupils who are unable to test themselves at home can still participate.

 All students who attend a secondary school will be asked to do their first two lateral flow tests at the start of the school year at school.
 This is so that students can learn good techniques to get accurate test results during the year.

 - If your child is aged 11 and attending a secondary school, you or another adult should conduct the test

 - If your child is aged 12 to 17 they will need adult supervision to self-test and report.
 You or another adult may conduct the test if necessary